LMS Pricing: Find the Pricing Model That’s Right for You

 Takeaway

-It’s absolutely necessary to do your homework and estimate the value of the additional features offered in LMS packages.
+It’s absolutely necessary to do your homework and estimate the value of the additional features offered in LMS pricing packages.
 Opting for an all-inclusive package where user numbers aren’t a concern might seem appealing, but for companies that are new to eLearning or with minimal feature requirements, it could be costly.
-On the other hand, selecting a plan with too few features may lead to expensive upgrades in the future.
+On the other hand, selecting a plan with too few LMS features may lead organizations to incur expensive upgrades in the future.

 Pros

-• No surprises:
+- No surprises:

-you’ll know the full cost upfront;
+you’ll know the full cost upfront; - Flat charges:

-you don’t have to keep topping up your account with credit if you add new users;
+you don’t have to keep topping up your account with credit if you add new users; - Unlimited or almost unlimited users:

 Cons

-• No flexibility:
+- No flexibility:

-once you’ve signed the contract, you’ll have to pay the fixed price irrespectively of the actual usage;
+once you’ve signed the contract, you’ll have to pay the fixed price irrespectively of the actual usage; - Buying the whole package:

 you may find some crucial for your project features only in top tiers (along with the features you don’t even need).